 Ombuds Selection and Identification

 The SAA Ombuds retained for the SAA Annual Meeting shall hold the CO-OP® certification from the International Ombudsman Association, or possess the appropriate professional qualifications and experience to fulfill the obligations and duties as described herein.
-At the SAA Annual Meeting, there shall be two (2) Ombuds of different genders.
+At the SAA Annual Meeting, there shall be at least one Ombuds.
+If there are more than one Ombuds, they shall be of different genders.
 The Ombuds positions will be filled by the SAA Executive Director after candidate interviews have taken place with a panel made up of the SAA President or designee(s) and SAA Counsel.
 Upon selection, the SAA Annual Meeting Ombuds’ names and contact information will be published in all appropriate Annual Meeting collateral materials.
 The SAA Ombuds will be as visible as possible at the Annual Meeting and be clearly badged as the “Ombuds.”